Watson-Personal-Assistant/ibm-tririga-assistant/README.md

         },
         ```
     - Upload the changes by clicking on the Upload view file icon.
-    - Click Save & Close button in upper right corner.
+    - Click `Save & Close` button in upper right corner.
     - From the Web View Designer, repeat the same steps for:
-    - triRoomReservation view (file triview-room-reservation-dev.html) and
+        - triRoomReservation view (file `triview-room-reservation-dev.html`)
-    - triServiceRequest (file triview-service-request-dev.html) .
+        - triServiceRequest (file `triview-service-request-dev.html`).

 ## Summary